Find out which digital wallet is the best option for storing your bitcoin or other altcoins.

 Also very similar to desktop wallets, hardware wallets add another layer of security by keeping the private key on a USB stick or specially designed piece of hardware.
 Apart from added security, hardware wallets allow the user to plug the USB stick into any computer, log in, transact and unplug.

 Paper wallets take the concept of entirely offline keys used for hardware wallets to the next logical step: simply print out your public and private keys and use that printout as your wallet.
 That we are allowed to keep paper wallets is a testament to the power of the blockchain transaction.

-As secure as they are, paper wallets are also the most complex wallets to use as they require you to generate your own keys, and will also need either a key generator or a software wallet to work and should only be used by the most advanced users who want the highest level of security possible.
+As secure as they are, paper wallets are also the most complex wallets to use as they require you to generate your own keys, and will also need either a key generator or a software wallet to work.
+It's typically done only by used by the most advanced users who want the highest level of security possible.

 To transfer money to a paper wallet, you use a software wallet (any of the above mentioned) to send money to the public key printed on the sheet of paper.
 Most often, this is printed as a QR code for easy scanning.
 To transfer money from the paper wallet to someone else, you would first need to transfer money to a software wallet (by manually entering the private key into the software), and then transfer money from the software wallet to the recipient as usual.

 Sending and receiving coins with your wallet

 Wallets are not only the gateway to checking your available balance, they also allow you to send and receive cryptocurrency.
 Wallets vary from one another in how they handle the sending and receiving of currency, but the general process remains the same.